 I also don’t go all out with decor.
 Simple is best for us and the way we live.
 Just a couple of small pumpkins that my hubby grew in his garden and the plants that we have enjoyed all summer are enough for us.

-We will continue to spend many hours on our front porch, watching the cars (well maybe only one car!) go by, watch the rain fall in our yard and eating dinner right here in this very spot.
+We will continue to spend many hours on our front porch, watching the cars (well maybe only one car!) go by, watching the rainfall in our yard, and eating dinner right here in this very spot.

 concrete front porch makeover